cindyLuo99/DL_FA23-Final-Competition/README.md

 More details on training/evaluating our models could be found in the Team_36_Code_Reproduction_Guide.
 Kindly reach out to us if you have any questions with reproducing our results.

+Contributions:
+Miles was in charge of training the segmentation model and generating the masks for the hidden test set.
+Cindy was responsible for training the segmentation prediction model.
+Bella was in charge of evaluating model performances and generating the final prediction for the hidden test set.